 - Forget the old tired bookshelf and install shallow shelves to forward face books for a fun way to display them.

 - Just like the cases that used to hold records, DIY something similar for your kids to go thumb through when picking out their favorites to read.

-- If your kid has a lot of books why not install a lot of those thin shelves?
+- If your kid has a lot of books why not install thin floating shelves?
 Better yet, color code the books to the rainbow to make a fun reading area!

 04 | PUZZLES & GAMES

 - Ditch the box and opt for a zippered bag.
-Filing zippered storage bags takes up a lot less space then stacking bulky boxes.
+Filing zippered storage bags takes up a lot less space than stacking bulky boxes.

 - Find matching stack-able plastic storage containers.
 Reduce how much space odd packing causes for the same amount of pieces!

 - One large crate or two can be a quick way to organize a small amount of smaller games.

 - Utilize a cabinet.
 Maybe you have too many games and they deserve their own dedicated space instead of being spread all around the home.

 - Cube storage is a brilliant and easy way to organize a lot of different items in a very uniform way.